tomex360/nordVPiN/README.md

 nordVPiN is a collection of scripts to setup, manage and monitor VPN connections, specifically for NordVPN on the Raspberry Pi (Raspbian Buster).

+**Heavily customised installations may run into issues.
+User "pi" must be present**

 dlnord - Run this first, and only once, as root.
 It will perform the following:
 - check for installation of openVPN and install if required
 - create ~/.config/nordVPiN, location for 2 config files mentioned below